 To conflate Smith’s comments in 1988 with the embarrassing and moronic chanting of a group of football fans in 2019 would not be constructive.
 Indeed it does the group of morons a disservice.
 The morons, at a stretch, have the excuse of being part of a crowd and the feeling of immunity and anonymity that affords.
 In Smith’s case, however, it was just he, a Dictaphone and Dave Hill.

 On Sunday, the Anfield stadium announcer incorporated a tribute to Smith into the minute’s applause for the 96 victims of Hillsborough, whose 30th anniversary was the next day.
-It is hard to accept that there wasn’t a single person watching who spent that minute gritting their teeth, as a man who couldn’t even properly articulate his fondness for a black teammate was being remembered through misty eyes.
+It is hard to accept that there wasn’t a single person watching who spent that minute gritting their teeth or biting their lip, as a man who couldn’t even properly articulate his fondness for a black teammate was being remembered through misty eyes.

 It would be unfair to single out Liverpool for special criticism; Manchester United, through its in-house television channel, have kept ties with former manager Ron Atkinson after a live mic picked up his deeply offensive racist tirade about Marcel Desailly during a BBC radio broadcast in 2004; John Terry continues to be employed within the game as assistant manager of Aston Villa and is occasionally invited onto the mainstream punditry circuit as though he never shouted “F-ing black c**t” at Anton Ferdinand.